mir4ef/mean2/README.md

 - `SCSS` as a style preprocessor
 - git `pre-commit` and `pre-push` hooks (for more info see [Notes](#notes) below)
 - secured with [helmet](https://helmetjs.github.io) and [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) (for more info see [Node Server](#node-server) below)
+- additional security checks thru the [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) plugin and the [nsp](https://www.npmjs.com/package/nsp) package, which checks your dependencies for known vulnerabilities
 - lazy loading of modules with selective preloading strategy to allow you to preload any module you or your app will need (for more info see [Notes](#notes) below)
 - taking advantage of the new `HttpClientModule` and `HttpInterceptor` introduced in Angular 4.3.x (for more info see [Notes](#notes) below)
 - analyze the application bundle with [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) (for more info see [Notes](#notes) below)